 Refusing Unsafe Work

-No employee—worker or supervisor—should work, or ask anyone else to work, in an unsafe situation, nor operate tools or equipment they believe hazardous.
+No employee, worker or supervisor, should work or ask anyone else to work, in an unsafe situation, nor operate tools or equipment they believe are hazardous.

-For more information on the work refusal process check Section 3.12 of the Occupational Health and Safety Regulation.
+For more information on the work refusal process, read Section 3.12 of the Occupational Health and Safety Regulation.